 We will send you a bill each month.
 Your premium is always due by the first day of the month.
 Make sure you follow these steps so there are no delays in processing your payments.
+You are responsible for making sure that your plan premium is paid on time.

-- Make your check out to Align Kidney Care (HMO C-SNP), not CMS or HHS.
-You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Align Kidney Care (HMO C-SNP) Member ID on your check.
-You can find your Member ID on the bill or on your ID card.

-- If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount.
+- Make your check out to Align Kidney Care (HMO-POS C-SNP), not CMS or HHS.
+You can also use a money order if you don't have a checking account. - Your check must be mailed to the address on the bill. - Write your Align Kidney Care (HMO-POS C-SNP) Member ID on your check.
+You can find your Member ID on the bill or on your ID card. - If someone else makes a payment for you, be sure your name and Member ID are written on the check. - If you want to pay more than one month's premium, just write the months you are paying and make your check out for the total amount. - If you do not receive a bill or lose it, call Member Services.